-- 1230.3.1 The sixteen qualified competitors start according to the start system in pairs from top to bottom. - 1230.3.2 There are eight that qualify for the quarter-finals. - 1230.3.3 The losing eight competitors receive the same rank (9th).
+- 1230.3.1 The sixteen qualified competitors start according the Bracket list in heats from top to bottom. - 1230.3.2 There are eight that qualify for the quarter-finals. - 1230.3.3 The losing eight competitors are ranked according to the total time of their run and rerun of the round of sixteen, followed by competitors without a total time ranked according to time from the Qualification run.
+(9th 16th).